 Join Paul Roepnack in heralding the glorious gospel of Jesus Christ at the North Carolina State University home football games this 2019 season.

-Next outreach is: Saturday, August 31st outreach begins around 9am with kickoff at 12:00 pm (noon) ET as the NC State Wolfpack takes on the East Carolina Pirates
+Next outreach is: Saturday, November 9th outreach is 3 hours before kickoff with kickoff TBA as the NC State Wolfpack takes on Clemson.

 Paul will be outside of Carter-Finley Stadium each home game this season.
 If you would like to join him please contact him at: email@example.com or 919-636-1030.